Two roads diverged in a yellow wood,

 Which path do you take?

-When a person is struggling with substance abuse and/or mental health issues, they habitually walk the same beaten paths in their thinking, as if their brains are rigidly hardwired to make self-destructive choices.
+When a person is struggling with substance use and mental health issues, they habitually walk the same beaten paths in their thinking, as if their brains are rigidly hardwired to make self-destructive choices.
 Reliving past mistakes in one’s mind, worrying about the future with “what if” thinking, succumbing to hopeless or unwanted thoughts—that all-too-familiar path is so often strewn with episodes of substance use disorder.
 Every day, they face that choice.
 How does one break that cycle, depart from the destructive rut and begin forging a new, fresh path?
 Breaking free from this kind of thought pattern can seem hopeless and overwhelming, but there is hope and help in a technique called mindfulness.

 Incorporating mindfulness into addiction treatment can provide a powerful tool.
-Mindfulness, when added to a treatment plan, can actually help “rewire the brain,” by changing neural pathways, strengthening key brain networks, and even physically changing brain structures over the long term.
+Mindfulness, when added to a treatment plan, can actually help “rewire the brain” by changing neural pathways, strengthening key brain networks, and even physically changing brain structures over the long term.

-Mindfulness, at its core, builds in one the habit of focusing their attention on the present so that they become more aware of their thoughts, feelings and movements in real time.
-It trains people to acknowledge their cravings without judgment, such as the guilt and shame that can increase craving the “reward” and caving in to the addiction.
+Mindfulness, at its core, builds in one the habit of focusing their attention on the present so that they become more aware of their thoughts, feelings, and movements in real-time.
+It trains people to acknowledge their cravings without judgment.